 2) Good Suffix Heuristic

 Both of the above heuristics can also be used independently to search a pattern in a text.
 Let us first understand how two independent approaches work together in the Boyer Moore algorithm.
 If we take a look at the Naive algorithm, it slides the pattern over the text one by one.
 KMP algorithm does preprocessing over the pattern so that the pattern can be shifted by more than one.
 The Boyer Moore algorithm does preprocessing for the same reason.
-It processes the pattern and creates different arrays for both heuristics.
-At every step, it slides the pattern by the max of the slides suggested by the two heuristics.
-So it uses best of the two heuristics at every step.
+It processes the pattern and creates different arrays for each of the two heuristics.
+At every step, it slides the pattern by the max of the slides suggested by each of the two heuristics.
+So it uses greatest offset suggested by the two heuristics at every step.

-In this post, we will discuss bad character heuristic, and discuss Good Suffix heuristic in the next post.
+In this post, we will discuss the bad character heuristic and the Good Suffix heuristic in the next post.

 Bad Character Heuristic